lizhanmit/learning-notes/kafka-note/kafka-note.md

 Properties props = new Properties();

 // a list of message brokers
-// best practice: include more than one server
+// best practice: include more than one server in case one of the servers is down or in maintenance
 // this list does not have to be every server you have though, as after it connects, it will be able to find out information about the rest of the cluster brokers and will not depend on that list props.put("bootstrap.servers", "localhost:9092,localhost:9093");